-All our professionals at Virginia Foot & Ankle Center maintain the highest levels of accreditation and pursue ongoing education to stay abreast of the latest trends in foot and ankle surgery and podiatry.
+All our professionals at Virginia Foot & Ankle Center maintain the highest levels of accreditation and pursue ongoing education to stay abreast of the latest trends in foot and ankle surgery.

 Dr. Scott T. Vantre